phazelift/strings.js/README.md

 change log
 ==========

+**1.3.0**

+Adds charactersMatch method, now we can check for example wether 'cnei' matches 'nice' in length and characters used

+---
 **1.2.8**

 Removes the included types.js code.
 For node.js there are no changes, but if you want to load strings.js in the browser you'll now first have to load types.js: